Lab answer key: Implementing and configuring virtualization in Windows Server

 Task 1: Install Docker on Windows Server

 1. On SEA-ADM1, in the Tools listing for SEA-SVR1, select PowerShell.
-When prompted, type Pa55w.rd to authenticate using the CONTOSO\Administrator user account, and then press Enter.
+When prompted, authenticate with the credentials provided by the instructor, and then press Enter.

 Note: This establishes a PowerShell Remoting connection to SEA-SVR1.